promptdojo_

 total = total + item.price

-If you understand this one move, you can read 80% of the loops Cursor will ever write you.
+If you understand this one move, you can read most loops an AI tool will ever write you.
 That's not an exaggeration — accumulators show up constantly in scoring, totaling, summarizing, list-building, and reduce operations.

 One more thing: variables don't lock the type